Matherthebec/ghostzork3/README.md

 ## Credits

-This code is based on the work of d0n3val at https://github.com/d0n3val/zork and https://github.com/monikamnc
+This code is based on the work of d0n3val at https://github.com/d0n3val/zork and monikamnc at https://github.com/monikamnc/Zork

 to which I added a considerable number of extra features.